Generic Name: everolimus (Zortress) (E ver OH li mus (ZOR tress))

 Everolimus may also be used for purposes not listed in this medication guide.

 Serious and sometimes fatal infections may occur during treatment with Zortress.
-Stop using this medicine and call your doctor right away if you have signs of infection such as: fever, chills, body aches, or flu symptoms.
+Call your doctor right away if you have signs of infection such as fever or chills.

-Zortress can cause a blood clot in the blood vessels of your transplanted organ.
-Tell your doctor right away if you have: fever with nausea or vomiting, blood in your urine, dark colored urine, little or no urination, jaundice (yellowing of your skin or eyes), or pain in your stomach, groin, lower back, or side.
+Zortress can cause a blood clot in the vessels of your transplanted organ.
+Tell your doctor right away if you have: fever with nausea or vomiting, blood in your urine, dark colored urine, little or no urination, or pain in your stomach, groin, lower back, or side.

 Before taking this medicine